johannschopplich/kirby-lingohub/README.md

 ## Upload Translations for a Page or File

-Click on the **Lingohub** dropdown button in the Panel header and select **Upload Translations**.
+Click on the **Lingohub** dropdown button in the Panel header and select **Upload**.

 ![Kirby Lingohub upload translations](./.github/kirby-lingohub-upload.png)

-As soon as you click on the button, the plugin will:
+When you click on the button, a dialog will open where you can select the content you want to upload to Lingohub:

-- Serialize and upload the default language content to Lingohub.
+- **Source Language**: The default language of your site.
-- If the current model (page or file) has Kirby translations, the plugin will check if these translations already exist in Lingohub.
-If not, they will be uploaded automatically.
-If they exist, the user can decide if they should be uploaded.

-Instruct your translators to translate the content in Lingohub.
-When the translations are done, download the translations back to Kirby.
+- **Target Languages**: Any additional languages that have translations for the current page.

+For target languages, the checkbox will be pre-selected if there are no translations in Lingohub for the current page.
+This helps you to identify which languages need to be uploaded for the first time.

+After selecting the desired languages and confirming the dialog, the plugin will serialize the content and upload it to Lingohub for translation.

 ## Download Translations from Lingohub